FrogboyMV/Magic/README.md

 Strangely enough, this plugin doesn't have a many script calls or plugin commands.
 Well, it technically does but most of them would only be useful if you are a skilled JavaScript coder and if that's the case, look at the next to last section of the plugin code for a well documented list of script calls.
 But for the general audience, I only have a couple plugin commands to share that I think will be useful.

+**Spell XP**

+In Damage Formulas, you can use **sxp** to reference the actor's Spell XP for the performed skill.
+This is an alternative to using the global formula in the Options parameter.

 Recover magic for a single actor.
 This only recovers spell slots and powers.
 The editor's Recover All command is normally used to recover all HP, MP, spell slots and powers.
 ```javascript
 MAGIC RECOVER actorId